 Signs of a broken piston include: loud rattling, loss of power, burning oil or misfire.

-Cylinders hold within its walls the un-ignited fuel, the spark that lights it, the piston and the fumes that are left after the gasoline burns.
+Cylinders hold the un-ignited fuel, the spark that lights it, the piston and the fumes that are left after the gasoline burns.
 Should a cylinder become cracked, your vehicle could suffer damages or inefficiencies.

 Signs of a cracked cylinder include: leaking oil, leaking coolant, poor performance, engine misfiring and smoke issuing from your engine.

 There are many other parts that make up the whole of an engine.
 That’s why it’s so important to know whether your vehicle needs an engine overhaul or simpler engine repair.
-Below, you will find a list of the smaller pieces that hold all the bigger pieces together and take just as much blunt trauma as they do.
+Below, you will find a list of the smaller pieces that hold all the bigger pieces together and need to be maintained just as much as they do.

 - Gaskets: Mechanical seals fitted between two or more adjoining surfaces to prevent leakage while under compression.

-- Piston Rings: maintain the responsibility of controlling oil pressure, regulating the consumption of engine oil and securing a tight seal between the cylinder’s walls and the piston.
+- Piston Rings: Controls oil pressure, regulate the consumption of engine oil and secures a tight seal between the cylinder’s walls and the piston.

-- Connecting Rods: together with the crank, convert the motion of the piston, after being fired, into the rotation of the crankshaft, which helps to provide the vehicle with power, and balance the vibrations of the engine.
+- Connecting Rods: Together with the crank, converts the motion of the pistons, which helps to provide the vehicle with power and balance the vibrations of the engine.

-- Bearings: found within an engine aid in the reduction of friction caused by the rotating and stationary parts of the engine, as well as provide support to the crank.
+- Bearings: Aids in the reduction of friction caused by the rotating and stationary parts of the engine, as well as providing support to the crank.

-- Wrist Pins: latch the piston to the connecting rod, and act as bearings on which the connecting rod pivots as the piston moves up and down.
+- Wrist Pins: These latch the pistons to the connecting rod and act as bearings on which the connecting rod pivots as the pistons move up and down.